-Set on Moose Mountain, this 79-acre property is the generous gift of Doug and Katharine Britton of Norwich on October 31, 2018.
+Set on the western flank of Moose Mountain, the 79-acre Britton Forest is the generous gift of Doug and Katharine Britton of Norwich on October 31, 2018.
 The Britton family has owned the land for nearly three-quarters of a century.

 The forested parcel cloaks the west slope of the iconic Moose Mountain ridge just below the North Peak, surrounded on three sides by permanently protected and/or public land.
 On the east is an expanse of National Park Service lands surrounding the corridor of the Appalachian Trail.
-To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy just five years ago this month.
+To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy in 2017.
 To the north is the Plummer Tract, owned by the Town of Hanover.

 “Protecting this property accomplishes a number of the Conservancy’s strategic conservation goals,” observes Adair Mulligan, the Conservancy’s Executive Director.
 “It provides an unbroken link in valuable wildlife habitat and expands the protected higher elevation lands that create resilience to climate change.
 These cooler, unfragmented forests will become an increasingly critical refuge for birds and other wildlife.”